verbb/formie/packages/docs/browser/behavior/javascript-events.md

 });
 ```

-#### The `formie:module:paypal:init` event
+#### The `formie:module:paypal:init` Event

-The event that is triggered after the PayPal module has initialized and is ready to manage provider-specific UI.
+The event that is triggered after the PayPal module has initialised and is ready to manage provider-specific UI.

 ```js
 document.addEventListener('formie:module:paypal:init', (event) => {